koljah-de/pi-hole-adlists-updater/README.md

 sudo ./install.sh
 ```

-Or clone the git repository, change to the directory which you have just cloned and run *install.sh* as root:
+Or Clone the git repository, change to the directory which you have just cloned and run *install.sh* as root:
 ```
 git clone git@github.com:koljah-de/pi-hole-adlists-updater.git
 cd pi-hole-adlists-updater